CITY of ALBUQUERQUE

 SECTION 1.
 Improving City Motor Vehicle Operator Instruction Regarding Vulnerable Road Users.

-B) The Administration shall report findings of the review and actions taken, including changes made to City trainings, to the City Council within 120 days of the effective date of this Resolution.
+(C) The Administration shall report findings of the review and actions taken, including changes made to City trainings and APD’s enforcement plan, to the City Council within 120 days of the effective date of this Resolution.

 SECTION 2.
 Public Education Related to Traffic Law Changes.